Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty

-The {\hierbasis} estimator is determined by two tuning parameters, $m$ and $\lambda$. $m$ is analogous to the smoothness parameter in smoothing splines \citep{wahba1990spline}, or the number of bounded derivatives used in the truncation level of the simple projection estimator \citep{chentsov1962evaluation}.
-In practice using $m=2$ or $3$ gives good results (this is similar to the use of cubic smoothing splines). $\lambda$, on the other hand, determines the tradeoff between goodness-of-fit and parsimony/smoothness; A theoretically optimal $\lambda$-value is $\lambda \propto n^{-\frac{m}{2m+1}}$.
-In practice, we suggest using split sample validation to choose $\lambda$.
+Equation~\eqref{eqn::hierbasis} involves two tuning parameters, $m$ and $\lambda$.
+The parameter $m$ is analogous to the smoothness parameter in smoothing splines \citep{wahba1990spline}, or the number of bounded derivatives used in simple projection estimator \citep{chentsov1962evaluation}.
+In practice, using $m=2$ or $3$ gives good results; this is similar to the use of cubic smoothing splines.
+On the other hand, $\lambda$ determines the trade-off between goodness-of-fit and parsimony; a theoretically optimal $\lambda$-value is $\lambda \propto n^{-{m}/{(2m+1)}}$.
+Split-sample validation can be used to choose $\lambda$ in practice.

-In the univariate setting, the simple basis expansion estimator \eqref{eqn::projest} with truncation level chosen by split sample validation, is likely adequate.
-In contrast, {\hierbasis} adds additional regularization to the function estimate (in addition to choosing a truncation level).
-The additional shrinkage may be helpful, as indicated in the empirical results of Section~\ref{sec:SimulationStudy}; however the benefit is generally relatively small.
-The true benefit of {\hierbasis} comes in application to additive and multivariate problems described next. \minus
+As with the lasso, the regularization in \eqref{eqn::hierbasis} results in bias, which can reduce the overall mean square error.
+To reduce this bias, we can consider the relaxed version of our estimator in \eqref{eqn::hierbasis} as the simple basis expansion estimator with $K = \|\wh{\beta}^{\text{hier}}\|_0$, the truncation level selected by \eqref{eqn::hierbasis}.
+This relaxed proposal is equivalent to using the penalty for selecting a truncation level.
+Therefore, in the univariate case, the relaxed estimator for a sequence of $\lambda$ values would match the simple basis expansion estimator~\eqref{eqn::projest} for a sequence of $K$ values.
+However, the advantages of our penalty become more clear in the case of multivariate additive models, discussed next.